Weicheng178/Plaine_Images/Game Introduction.md

 Design mode: singleton mode, each client will only be assigned one server or client, there can only be one server and multiple clients

-MVC: I used the mvc architecture, but if I have to say it, M is the data of the application layer, v is the xaml design file, and c is the delegate of the application layer
+MVC: I used the mvc architecture, but if I have to say it, M is the data of the application layer, V is the xaml design file, and C is the delegate of the application layer

 Synchronous mechanism: using asynchronous socket to accept data, and delegate to update UI